In-patient luxury rehab center in Thailand

 It is not known how common residual schizophrenia is, but it is not as prevalent as other subtypes of schizophrenia.

-According to the World Health Organization (WHO), about 24 million people in the world have schizophrenia.
+According to a 2022 fact sheet titled, “Schizophrenia” from the World Health Organization (WHO), about 24 million people in the world have schizophrenia.
 That accounts for one in 300 persons or 0.32% of the global population.

 There is not much difference in the prevalence of residual schizophrenia among men and women.
 However, men develop this mental illness sooner than women.